AminAdel/webcolors/README.md

 ---

 ## text colors
-To set a color to the text of an element simply add color class to the element like this examples :
+To set a color to the text of an element simply use classes like this examples :
 ```html
 <div class="blue_200">this is a light blue text</div>
 <div class="blue">this is a blue text with default level of 500</div>
  ```

 ## background colors
-To set background color to an element simply add bg-color class to the element like this examples :
+To set background color to an element simply use classes like this examples :
 ```html
 <div class="bg_orange_200">this element has a light orange background</div>
 <div class="bg_orange">this element has an orange background with color level of 500</div>
  ```

 ## border colors
-To set a border color to an element you can use border colors like this example :
+To set a border color to an element you can use classes like this example :
 ```html
 <div class="bd_blue">border blue</div>
 <div class="bdt_red">border top red</div>